joris1724/vzome-sharing/_posts/2025-02-04-Compound-of-5-Tetrahedra-09-45-48.md

 {% endcomment %}

-A classic from the Zome Geometry book.
+A classic from the <a href="https://georgehart.com/zomebook/additions.html">Zome Geometry</a> book.
 An elaborate scaffolding ensures both hands free during the building process.

 <figure style="width: 87%; margin: 5%">